syncfusion-content/fileformat-docs/FileFormat/DocIO/Getting Started.md

 {% highlight vbnet %}
 [VB]

-'Load the template document with required merge fields
+'Loads the template document with required merge fields

 Dim document As New WordDocument("..\..\data\SimpleMailMergeTemplate.docx")

-'Initialize the string array with field names
+'Initializes the string array with field names

 Dim fieldNames As String() = New String() {"FirstName", "LastName", "Email", "Country"}

-'Initialize the string array with field values
+'Initializes the string array with field values

 Dim fieldValues As String() = New String() {"John", "Smith", "johnsmith@domain.com", "USA"}

-'Execute the mail merge operation which will replace the matching field names with field values respectively.
+'Executes the mail merge operation that replaces the matching field names with field values respectively.

 document.MailMerge.Execute(fieldNames, fieldValues)

-'Save and close the WordDocument instance
+'Saves and closes the WordDocument instance

 document.Save("result.docx")